YantoPersonal/Day-3-GitHub-Exercise/README.md

 # Day-3-GitHub-Exercise
-This is the afternoon exercise for Day 3 of Programming!
+Welcome to the final exercise of Day 3.